davidzou/flutter_plume/README.md

 > Block Container

-    A block which custom defined it will be rect, and no state.
-Commonly used for experimental test code。 You can find it in [flutter_challenge](https://github.com/davidzou/flutter_challenge)
+    A custom rectangular block with no state.
+Common experimental test code.
+    You can find it in [flutter_challenge](https://github.com/davidzou/flutter_challenge)

+> HeaderTitle

+    A custom headline.

+### Tools

+> RWSharedPreferences

+    A simple encapsulation of the third-party library of sharepreferences makes it more convenient to use.